Originally published April, 2017. Updated October, 2021.

 The Sarbanes-Oxley Act of 2002 protects investors from the possibility of fraudulent accounting activities by corporations.

 This impacts mobile device usage.
 The SOX Act has mandated strict reforms to improve financial disclosures from corporations and prevent accounting fraud.
-Mobile applications security is critical to ensuring that the SOX Act regulations are met.
+Mobile applications security, such as what you access with Office 365 MDM, is critical to ensuring that the SOX Act regulations are met.

 The Gramm–Leach–Bliley Act of 1999 legalized the mergers of commercial banks, investment banks, securities firms, and insurance companies.
 However, the act also served to address concerns related to consumer financial privacy.